prasanthabr/src_prasanthabr.github.io/content/self/self improve/plan.md

 draft: true
 ---

+Creating a brand for yourself and a style
+Writings and background to build credentials
+Portfolio of apps
+Build tools

+x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x

 what is my focus for sept

 - get skilled on apex
 - finish the three certs
 - improve image in wider Sf audience (blogs / use case etc)

 Salesforce Automation from Multiple process builders

 pandoc notes(04-Sep-2019).md --highlight-style tango -V geometry:margin=1in -o 920-notes.pdf